 None significant.
 Updated to new organizational structure, added area of focus (Indigenous addiction and mental health) and removed focus on foresight and scanning activities.
-De-emphasized Indigenous relations aspect for Child and Youth team.
+Under roles and responsibilities, de-emphasized Indigenous relations aspect for Child and Youth team and updated with a line on culturally responsive services; and replaced the reference to CYHSI initiative with school-based mental wellness and clinical supports.
 Updated AHS to Recovery Alberta.
 Added social sciences and public administration as options for education requirements.